 -discern expert (rules)

-The goal of this book is to help you learn as fast as possible and to help you save as much time as possible.
-I cut through all the weeds of learning a programming language for the first time (especially if you have no programming experience) and only show you what you need to know in the order you need to know it.
+The goal of this book is to help you learn as fast as possible and save as much time as possible.
+I have cut through all the weeds of learning a programming language for the first time (especially if you have no programming experience) and only show you what you need to know in the order you need to know it.

 This is not a reference book.
 I'm not going to waste your time by listing the hundreds of functions and concepts you could learn.
 I'm going to teach you how to program in CCL, how to use the functions that are important, and how to find the data you need.
 With this skill set, you will be able to apply your knowledge to any solution for any purpose whether it be simple troubleshooting or advanced mPage development.

-This book is littered with hundreds of real-life examples to help you along the way and my Github account has hundreds more. <include github here>

 Programming is not an easy task.
 In a sense, you are creating your own maze, and at times, especially at first, you might just get lost in it.
 There will be times when reading this book that you become terribly frustrated.
 If you are new to programming, there is a lot of material to digest.
 As you progress, much of this material will be combined with new material that require you to make additional connections.